zavolanlab/SCINPAS/README.md

 		You can replace human with mouse or worm.
 For now only supports 3 species.

-2. RUNNING SCINPAS_FILTERING (Separating PAS from noise)
+2. Running SCINPAS_FILTERING (Separating PAS from noise)

 	nohup nextflow run main.nf -profile slurm -resume --sample_type "human"

 	You can replace human with mouse or worm.
 For now only supports 3 species.

-2. background running of the pipeline:
+3. background running of the pipeline:

 	By default, nextflow displays progression report to the screen.
 If you do not want that, you can run "nohup" parameter so that progresison report is saved in the log file.
 Example command line is:

 	nohup nextflow run main.nf -profile slurm -resume --sample_type "mouse" --analysis "yes" --cell_type_analysis "yes" --overlap "yes" --g_coverage "yes"

-3. Note:
+4. Final note:

 	Running SCINPAS pipeline on the login node is not recommended despite it assign jobs to computing node.
 	This is because nexflow displays progression report on the screen which can consume i/o extensively on the login node.